SidneyTeodoroJr/glitch_text_effect/README.md

 # Glitch Text Effect

- The fault text effect in HTML and CSS creates a distorted, retrograde visual, simulating glitches or digital interference.
-Using CSS animations, colors, positions, and scales are changed periodically, resulting in a flickering or jumping effect.
-It is important to use this effect sparingly, as too much distortion can impair the readability of the text.
+ To create the glitch text effect, CSS animations are often used to generate the sensation of distortion.
+A common way to do this is to apply a quick switching animation between different text characters, creating a flickering (blinking) or jumping (bouncing) effect.
+This can be done by changing the color, position or scale of the characters at regular intervals, creating a sense of instability.

+ Also, other effects like shadows, blur and distortion can be added to improve the visible flaw.
+These techniques can be combined in a variety of ways to achieve different results and crash text styles.

+ It is recommended to use this type of effect sparingly, as excessive distortion can make text difficult to read and understand.